sehanks/DS400-Hanks/README.md

 ### Commit 5: Parameter Tuning
 In this stage, I was able to alter my models to make them each as accurate as possible before choosing my final model.
 After much consideration, I have chosen CNN to be my final model due to its high accuracy and efficiency.
 I was also able to create a decoder that takes in an input audio, and prints out the transcript for that audio.
 This may be useful during my application stage.

+### Commit 6: Application Design
+In this stage, I was able to begin my application.
+I have chosen to use StreamLit to build and share my data application.
+In my app, there will be 3 pages the user can choose from.
+The first page will be where the Emotion Recognition application is done, the second page will be a Project Summary, and the third page will be about myself as the creator.
+In the Emotion Recognition page, the user should be able to record an audio file and use my final model in order to predict which emotion is being presented.
+I will also create visuals in order show the user what emotions may be underlying in their audio.